ToniWonKanobi/theoveranalyzed.net/posts/2015/5/6/the-diy-design-development-problem.md

 @@ Title=The DIY Design/Development Problem
 @@ Date=2015-05-06T16:34:00+00:00
 @@ Description=I'm guilty of it: designing without being a designer.
 Is it all bad?
-@@ Tags=design, culture, web design, web, apps, iOS, OS X, web, developers, development, Apple, industry, Marco Arment, Eli Schiff, Louis Mantia
+@@ Tags=design, culture, web design, apps, iOS, OS X, web, developers, development, Apple, industry, Marco Arment, Eli Schiff, Louis Mantia

 [NSConference][nsconference] recently posted videos of all their speakers for this year's conference, and Marco Arment was one of the [keynote speakers][vimeo].
 Interestingly enough, his topic was app marketing, something often mocked on his [podcast][atp].
 Still, perhaps unsurprisingly, he did a great job explaining what works in the App Store.
 And overall, his talk is a great watch for [Overcast][overcast] fans, as he recounts the app from conception, all the way to launch.[^ln]